 2. Make them understand that their problems are their own

-Even if you take the time to listen to their complaints, let the person know that they are having these problems because of their way of thinking.
+Even if you take the time to listen to their complaints, let them know that their problems may be due to their attitude.

-Most importantly, make sure that the situation doesn’t begin to affect you and advise them to take steps to resolve it by their own means.
+Most importantly, make sure that the situation doesn’t start to affect you.
+Advise them to take steps to resolve it by their own means.

-Although empathy is sometimes unavoidable, try to control the situation so that you don’t feel the need to help when the problem doesn’t even concern you.
+Although empathy is sometimes unavoidable, try to control the situation.
+It’s important to block it in some cases so that you don’t feel the absolute need to help when the problem doesn’t even concern you.

 4. Set boundaries

 Do you have a friend or relative who complains all the time?
 It’s time to act!
-Avoid following their lead.
-Otherwise, at some point you’ll start to feel like all their negativity interferes with your own life.
+Don’t let them take the lead anymore.
+Otherwise, at some point or another, you’ll start to feel like all their negativity is interfering with your own life.